Preacher-Goldhand/quotes-app_devops/README.md

 2. **Provisioning Scripts**:
    - Two key scripts are used to provision environments:
-     - `jenkins_provision.sh`: Located in `iac/jenkins_infra`, this script provisions servers for Jenkins infrastructure.
+     - `jenkins_provision.sh`: Located in `iac/jenkins_infra`, this script provisions servers for Jenkins infrastructure (Jenkins server installation).
-     - `prod_provision.sh`: Located in `iac/prod-env_infra`, this script provisions servers for the production environment.
+     - `prod_provision.sh`: Located in `iac/prod-env_infra`, this script provisions servers for the production environment (Docker installation).
    - These scripts automate the installation of required software, configuration of services, and setup of necessary dependencies for both Jenkins and production environments.